chocolatey/docs/input/en-us/central-management/usage/website/groups.md

 Similar to the [Edit Group](#editing-a-group) action, select the :gear: **Actions** button on the left-hand side of the Group, and instead select **Delete**.
 You will be prompted to confirm the deletion.

+## Duplicating a Group

+> :choco-info: **NOTE**
+>
+> If you do not see the **Duplicate** menu entry or the :gear: **Actions** buttons, consult your administrator to determine if you have the appropriate role assigned to your account.

+On the main Groups page, find the Group you want to duplicate.
+You can enter a search term in the text field to filter results by typing in part of their Name or Description and clicking the :mag: button.
+Similar to the [Edit Group](#editing-a-group) action, select the :gear: **Actions** button on the left-hand side of the Group, and instead select **Duplicate**.
+If the Group being duplicated is a system managed Group, a confirmation message will be shown indicating that the duplicated Group will not be system managed.
+A success message will be shown that mentions that the Group was duplicated, and if you have permissions to Edit a Group a dialog to edit this duplicated Group will be shown.

 ## Viewing a Group's Details

 On the main Groups page, find the group you want to view.